PLG Long Put Strategy

 - What is a long put on PLG?

 - A long put on PLG is the long put strategy applied to PLG (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With PLG stock trading near $1.71, the strikes shown on this page are snapped to the nearest listed PLG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PLG stock at $1.47 on the most recent close, the strikes shown on this page are snapped to the nearest listed PLG chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are PLG long put max profit and max loss calculated?